 Go to your auto account and choose “More…” Then, from the drop-down menu, choose “See a payoff quote” to see your payoff quote and verify your address.

 Make sure to update your address, if needed, before completing your payoff because we will mail your title or lien release to the address that appears on your auto account statements - unless you live in an electronic (paperless) state.
-Please review the "What address will I receive my title or lien release at?"
+Please review the "What address will you send my lien release or title to?"
 FAQ below for more detail.

 You’ll then see options for paying off your loan.